No matter what I write here you will always get a wrong idea about me.

 - Polish – that was the language I was taught as a kid.
 No choice there.
+Not the most beautiful language in the world and hard as hell.
+No boring though.

 - Public schools – I’m glad if it did you any good, but in my case it was complete waste of time.
 The knowledge I got there I would get myself anyways in 1/10 of that time.
 Apart from mediocre knowledge, it focused on training me to be a passive slave.
 I didn’t hate my high school, in fact I kind of like it.
 Time just made realize how useless and in fact harmful it turned out to be.